restorando/graphql-query-whitelist/README.md

 app.use('/whitelist', whitelistAPI(new RedisStore()))
 ```

-Will allow you to access to these routes:
+It will mount these routes:

 ```
 GET /whitelist/queries